 - Support renewable energy and energy efficiency policy solutions in Canada.

-See our recent renewable energy and recent energy efficiency related publications and get the Pembina Institute's perspective on the latest renewable energy and efficiency news by reviewing our RE and EI blogs and RE and EI op-eds.
+See our recent renewable energy and recent energy efficiency related publications and get the Pembina Institute's perspective on the latest renewable energy and efficiency news by reviewing our RE and EE blogs and RE and EE op-eds.

 This fact sheet outlines the benefits of labelling homes with a rating of their energy efficiency.
 These benefits include rewarding energy efficiency, encouraging upgrades, improving health and comfort and creating jobs.

-The reality is that the combination of electricity sources — and therefore the qualities and characteristics of the electricity system — depend on where we live in the country.
-Some provinces live up to the common conception of predominantly hydroelectric power, but six provinces still burn coal to generate electricity and three of these — Alberta, Saskatchewan, and Nova Scotia — rely more on coal than any other source of electricity combined.
+The combination of electricity sources — and therefore the qualities and characteristics of the electricity system — depend on where we live in the country.

-The paper also includes recommendations for an energy transition plan for Edmonton.
+Research and recommendations for an energy transition plan for the City of Edmonton.